Frequently Asked Questions

 Do I need to register my firearms to hunt on Fort Liberty?

 Yes.
-Weapon registration is done at the All American Visitor center located at the All American gater.
+Weapon registration is done at the All American Visitor center located at the All American gate.
 Here is the weapon registration form you will need to do so.
 You must fill it out and either submit via email, or print it and hand carry it to the Visitor Control Center.
 For more information you may call 910.432.8193.

 How may I shoot at the firearm and archery ranges next to your office?